wenjingwang/quokar/docs/index.md

 ---
-title: "GSoC 2018 project by Wenjing"
+title: "GSoC 2018 project by Wenjing Wang"
 ---

-# GSoC 2018 project by Wenjing

 This project improves the functionality for diagnosing outliers in quantile regression in the R package `quokar`.
 First, the implementation of the diagnosing algorithm is optimized in Baysian quantile regression framework, resulting in a significant speed gain.
 Second, an elemental sets diagnosing method is added, optimizing the leverage diagnostic in previous package.
-Third, an regression depth estimator is added, providing new diagnosinig method based on robust regression.
+Third, a regression depth estimator is added, providing new diagnosinig method based on robust regression.
 This project page gives a summary of the work done during Google Summer of Code 2018.

 This project is done under guidance of Dianne Cook and Kris Boudt.

-Installing the most current master branch of `quokar` available on Github can be done follows
+Installing the most current master branch of `quokar` available on Github can be done as follows

 ```r